-Wernicke’s area lies in the temporal lobe (visit the journeys to the brain:2- A walk over the brain surface) at a place close to the area (auditory) that contains cells specialized in processing hearing information (Figure 1).
-Whenever we hear something, the hearing area receives information from the ear and then sends this information to Wernicke’s area.
-Similarly, whenever we see or read something, the visual area receives it and then sends that information to Wernicke’s area.
-Neurons in this area work hard to retrieve suitable nouns appropriate to the context from the storeroom, set the language structure, and shoot the processed information to Broca’s area to set the next steps to produce speech.
+Wernicke’s area lies in the temporal lobe.
+You can find the temporal lobe in this walk over the brain surface in the journeys to the brain – 2.
+The Wernicke’s area lies at a place close to the area (auditory) that contains cells specialized in processing hearing information (Figure 1).
+Whenever we hear something, the hearing area receives information from the ear and then sends those to Wernicke’s area.
+Similarly, whenever we see or read something, the visual area sends that information to Wernicke’s area.
+Neurons in this area retrieve suitable nouns appropriate to the context from the storeroom, set the language structure, and shoot that to Broca’s area.
+Broca’s area processes it to produce speech.

 How do Wernicke’s neurons connect with Broca’s neurons?

 As shown in Figure 2, Wernicke’s neurons connect with Broca’s neurons through a super-highway, called “arcuate Fasciculus”.
 This is a bundle of neurons dedicated to this task.

 How do Wernicke’s neurons die?